Originally published December 23, 2021. Updated July 25, 2023 with better alternatives. All of the updates are marked with this yellow background.

 The Pencil Grip tempera paint pens are a fantastic Amazon dupe, and they really do dry quickly (in about 90 seconds).
 The only word of caution is to make sure you put the lids back on when you’re done or the entire paint stick will dry out.

 The Lovevery art kit also includes some small squares of paper and a fabric folder that zips shut.
+This origami paper is a perfect size.
+I could not find a good art traveling case alternative – some of my favorite picks are out of stock or say currently unavailable.

 ‘Making Muffins’ Board Book